dxw/playbook/_includes/sections/our-professions/technical-operations.md

 1. **Be patient**

-   Be helpful not obstructive.
+   Be helpful, not obstructive.
 It’s easy to get frustrated by things in time sensitive situations – don’t!